The 20 Best Drug Induced Dyskinesia Doctors Near Me in Washington, US

 Offers Telehealth

-Ali Samii is a Neurologist in Seattle, Washington.
+Ali Samii is a Neurologist practicing medicine in Seattle, Washington.
 Dr. Samii is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Drug Induced Dyskinesia, Parkinson's Disease, Focal Dystonia, and Microvascular Decompression.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Drug Induced Dyskinesia, Parkinson's Disease, Focal Dystonia, and Microvascular Decompression.
 Dr. Samii is currently accepting new patients.

 Distinguished in Drug Induced Dyskinesia